-The Society expects professionalism in every aspect of Homeopathy practice.
-RSHoms will encourage patients to maintain a relationship with their GP and other healthcare professionals involved in their care.
+The Society expects professionalism in every aspect of homeopathy practice with clarity for the public regarding the expertise of its registered homeopaths.
+RSHoms will expect patients to maintain a relationship with their GP and other healthcare professionals involved in their care.

 Advice for the Public on vaccination